 Derivative financial instruments are recognised initially at fair value and subsequently are remeasured at each balance date.
-The gain or loss on re-measurement to fair value is recognised in the Statement of Comprehensive Income.
+The gain or loss on re-measurement to fair value is recognised in the Profit and Loss.
 However, where derivatives qualify for hedge accounting, recognition of any resultant gain or loss depends on the nature of the item being hedged.
 Refer Note 1(j).